ValeruS/terraform-provider-mssql/docs/resources/database_sqlscript.md

 1. The script is executed exactly as provided, so ensure proper error handling and idempotency in your SQL scripts.
 2. The `verify_object` field is used to check if the script execution was successful by verifying the existence of a specific database object.
 3. On deletion, no action is taken as the script has already been executed and the objects created by it remain in the database.
-4. The resource supports both inline scripts via the `script` argument and file-based scripts via the `script_file` argument.
+4. The resource supports both inline scripts and file-based scripts.
-5. Either `script` or `script_file` must be specified, but not both.